What to Feed Deer in Your Backyard?

 As the seasons transition into fall and winter, native plants continue to provide sustenance in the form of nuts and dormant twigs, allowing deer to adapt to seasonal changes effortlessly.

-Read More Do Deer Eat Rose of Sharon?
+Read More Do Deer Eat Succulents?

 3. Enhanced Digestion: The fibrous nature of native plants promotes healthy digestion in deer.
 Unlike processed foods or artificial supplements, native plants contain dietary fiber that aids in the breakdown of food and regulates bowel movements.